Ziva David: Language abilities

-Ziva speaks ten languages: English, Hebrew, Spanish, Arabic, Turkish, French, Pashto, German, Italian, and Russian.
+Ziva speaks ten languages: Hebrew, Arabic, Turkish, English, Spanish, French, Pashto, German, Italian, and Russian.
 Cote de Pablo is occasionally required to perform dialogues in Hebrew, Ziva's native language.
 She said of the process, "When I learn it, I learn it like a prayer, chanting it for a while.
 I have a good ear for language and, truthfully, I picked up the language pretty fast."

 At one point, de Pablo was given 48 hours to memorize a monologue in Hebrew.
 She divulged that she used to criticize other actors who portrayed Latin characters and did not speak convincing Spanish but changed that perspective after having to learn Hebrew to depict Ziva.
 "Everything I had judgments on has turned around and bitten me in the butt," she explained.

 A running gag in the series, referred to by fans as "Ziva-isms", is Ziva frequently misusing, misunderstanding or just completely mangling American slang, cultural references, colloquialisms, and idioms.
 For example: In "Silver War", she said she felt like a "donkey's butt" when she meant "horse's ass".
 In another episode, she says "You can't make an omelette without breaking a few legs" instead of 'eggs'.